nccadman19/southville-sporting-club/README.md

 A login button that takes the user to the login page in case they already have an account.

 A forgot password button for the user to reset their password via their email if they're having issues logging in.

+### Google Login Integration

+To enhance user authentication and streamline the sign-in process, Google login functionality has been integrated into this project.
+Leveraging the power of Django Allauth and a dedicated Google API setup, users can now conveniently sign in using their Google accounts.

 <details>
 <summary>Login</summary>